SchrodingerandDoraemon/Notes/Java/antra_java.md

 Q12.
 Can one class be provided with two annotation Yes.

+### Class class and Reflection
+Class class is used to describe the meta information inside a class.
+When a class is loaded from ClassLoader, one(and only one per classloader) Class object will be created.

+Every class or object can call getClass() method or .class field to get the instance of the Class class.

+Reflection gives us information about the class to which an object belongs and also the methods of that class which can be executed by using the object.
+Through reflection we can invoke methods at runtime irrespective of the access specifier used with them.

+Combine with annotations, using reflection api can achieve lots of framework jobs.

 ### Generics
 Generics mean parameterized types.
 The idea is to allow type to be a parameter to methods, classes, and interfaces.
 Using Generics, it is possible to create classes that work with different data types.